projetmbc/for-writing/@prism/contrib/products/README.md

 <a id="MULTIMD-TOC-ANCHOR-3"></a>
 ### The 'dev' folder <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>

-This file is the sole responsibility of the contributor.
+This folder is the sole responsibility of the contributor.
 Its purpose is to provide a simple way to create and test new palettes.

 <a id="MULTIMD-TOC-ANCHOR-4"></a>
 ### The 'palettes' folder <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>